 A Seat at the Table

-There’s a new statue in Central Park, in New York City.
-It marks the 100th anniversary of the 19th Amendment to the United States Constitution.
+A new statue was unveiled this year in Central Park, in New York City, to mark the 100th anniversary of the 19th Amendment to the United States Constitution.
 In 1920, that amendment gave women the right to vote.

 Artist Meredith Bergmann created the sculpture.
-She wanted to show these women working toward a common goal.
-“They knew each other,” Bergmann says.
-“They worked on the same causes.
-They spoke at the same conventions.”
+She wanted to capture these women striving toward a common goal.
+“They knew each other, worked on the same causes, and spoke at the same conventions,” Bergmann says.
 Each is shown doing what she did best.
-“Truth is speaking, Anthony is organizing, and Stanton is writing,” Bergmann says.
+“Truth is speaking, Anthony is organizing, and Stanton is writing,” Bergmann adds.
 She calls these activities “the ingredients of activism.”

-But the history behind the scene is complicated.
-And the statue invites a closer look at our country’s past.
+But the history behind the scene is more complicated.
+And for some people, the statue invites a closer look into civil rights history.

 A Closer Look

-Evette Dionne wrote Lifting as We Climb.
-It’s a book for young people about Black women in the suffrage movement.
-Anthony and Stanton were white.
-Dionne says the women fought to end slavery.
-But they also worked with people who supported segregation .
+Evette Dionne is the author of Lifting as We Climb, a middle-grade book about Black women in the suffrage movement.
+Dionne points out that Anthony and Stanton, who were white, fought for the abolition of slavery.
+But they also worked with people who supported segregation.
+And they did not defend the right of Black people to vote.
 Their decisions, Dionne says, “caused harm to Black people for generations.”

-Black people have long taken the lead in the civil rights movement.
-That’s why Truth was added to the statue.
-The original plan included only Anthony and Stanton.
-Bergmann says they should be honored even as we learn about their flaws.
-“The people we admire looked beyond their own life and tried to fight for great ideals,” she notes.
+Black women have long taken the lead in civil rights movements.
+That’s why Truth was added to the monument, Bergmann says.
+The original plan included only Anthony and Stanton, who should be honored, “even as we recognize their flaws and mistakes,” Bergmann says.
+“The people we admire looked beyond their own life and tried to fight for great ideals.”

-Dionne says the statue is just a step toward learning more about history.
+The statue is just a step toward learning more about history, Dionne says.
 She offers this advice: “I encourage kids to think, ‘When I am being told this history, who is missing?
 And how can I find out more about those people?’”